Pingelapese language

-The Pingelapese language is a Micronesian language native to Pingelap, an atoll belonging to the state of Pohnpei in the Federated States of Micronesia.
-This atoll is the homeland to the Pingelapese people, consisting of a three-square mile range of uninhabited small coral islets, Daekae and Sukora, and the inhabited islet, Pingelap.
+The Pingelapese language is a Micronesian language native to Pingelap, an atoll in the state of Pohnpei in the Federated States of Micronesia.
+This atoll is the homeland of the Pingelapese people, consisting of a 3 sqmi range of uninhabited small coral islets, Daekae and Sukora, and the inhabited islet, Pingelap.
 These islands partially make up the Caroline Islands.

-Because of natural disasters and emigration consequent to European and U.S. influence, the local population of the Pingelapese people is small.
+Due to natural disasters and emigration consequent to European and U.S. influence, the local population in Pingelap is small.
 There are at least 2,000 Pingelapese people worldwide.

 Although the official language of the Pohnpei State is English, 200 of the 250 Pingelap atoll residents and 1,200 Pohnpei residents speak Pingelapese.
-The Pingelapese language is used for face-to-face communication among speakers of all ages.
-It is classified as a vigorous language.
-With the help of linguists like Leilani Welley-Biza sharing knowledge from her elders, significant cultural/historical connections to the Pingelapese language have been more thoroughly documented and preserved, to be passed down between generations.
-The Doahkaesa and King of Pingelap, His Majesty Dr. Berysin D. Salomon, and His Majesty's chosen traditional leaders, through the Pingelapese customary rite, strive to maintain the traditional language and the cultural/historical heritage of the people of Pingelap.
+The Pingelapese language is used for face-to-face communication among speakers of all ages and is classified as vigorous.
+Documentation efforts, including work by linguist Leilani Welley-Biza recording elder knowledge, have preserved cultural and historical aspects of the language.
+The Doahkaesa and King of Pingelap, Berysin D. Salomon, and traditional leaders maintain the language and cultural heritage through Pingelapese customary practices.